stevenservo-hub/Check-Mailbox-Compromise/README.md

 ## Full Check Example

-`Check-MailboxCompromise -ExchangeAdmin "admin@example.com"`
+`invoke-mailboxcheck -ExchangeAdmin "admin@example.com"`

 ## Quick Run Example

-`Check-MailboxCompromise -ExchangeAdmin "admin@example.com" -QuickRun`
+`invoke-mailboxchecke -ExchangeAdmin "admin@example.com" -QuickRun`

 ## Help
 For detailed information about the function, you can use the Get-Help cmdlet:

-`Get-Help Check-MailboxCompromise -Detailed`
+`Get-Help invoke-mailboxcheck -Detailed`